Cardiac Electrophysiology Fellowship

 Faculty Supervision

 The CCEP fellow will be directly supervised by a faculty member in each of the above settings.
 It is the faculty member’s responsibility to ensure that the procedure or patient evaluation is being performed appropriately and to educate the fellow in proper techniques and procedures.
 This includes assessing the fellow’s knowledge of the etiology, pathogenesis, clinical presentation, and natural history of the diseases involved and the decision-making process in designing a course of treatment.
 Feedback will be given to the fellows continuously in all areas of clinical care during these supervised activities.
-These daily interactions between faculty and CCEP fellows during patient provide continuous practice-based learning opportunities for the fellows.
+These daily interactions between faculty and CCEP fellows during patient care provide continuous practice-based learning opportunities for the fellows.

 Educational conferences